 Upon termination of this AGREEMENT other than by forfeiture, CONCESSIONAIRE shall quit and surrender possession of the PREMISES to RAP and shall, without cost to RAP, remove any and all works, structures, or other improvements owned by CONCESSIONAIRE and restore the PREMISES to the same or as good condition, ordinary wear and tear excepted, as it was at the time of the first occupancy, thereof by CONCESSIONAIRE under this or any prior agreement or lease.
 CONCESSIONAIRE will have three days to effect removal and restoration.
-CONCESSIONAIRE may at its option accept all or a portion of the works, structures, or other improvements on behalf of RAP in lieu of all or a portion of the removal or restoration required herein.
+CONCESSIONAIRE may at its option, and subject to agreement by RAP, surrender all or a portion of the works, structures, or other improvements to RAP in lieu of all or a portion of the removal or restoration required herein.

-SECTION 20.
+SECTION 19.
 NOTICES